mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 model of the inputs and outputs to a function.
 Good naming of arguments and local references can give you a head start in figuring out what the input and output data looks like.

-One of the Clojure developers I worked with and have a lot of respect for (John Cowie) suggested that developers use namespaces to separate out the data manipulation code that requires, and in some ways defines the 'shape' of the data, so that developers have one place to go to find that mental model.
+One of the Clojure developers I worked with and have a lot of respect for ([John Cowie](https://twitter.com/johnacowie)) suggested that developers use namespaces to separate out the data manipulation code that requires, and in some ways defines, the 'shape' of the data so that developers have one place to go to find that mental model.
 Although, I agree with this approach, this only tackles part of the problem.
 The 'data model' for the data at the interfaces of the system, input and output, can be isolated in this way.

+Having said that there are frequently significant points in the transition of data from one state to another where judicious use of namespaces to cluster functions that describe the transition of one state to another can be collected together even if this state is transient.
+Recognising these state transition points and the decision to model the state at this point is a key skill.
+This is an area where having a static typing system tends to force thought about how to model data where a dynamic typing system can make the decisions more lazily, which is easier when discovering the shape of a problem but carries an ongoing cost in maintenance if the model is not made explicit in refactoring.

+## Separate your concerns ##

+The idea of separation of concerns is closely tied into the discussion above on namespaces and on the discussions below on function naming and sizing.

+Keeping code that is purely about operational or cross cutting concerns separate from the code that describes the business problems makes it easier to reason about.

+At it's simplest, there should be namespaces that are about operational/cross cutting concerns, namespaces describing the business problem and namespaces that effectively wire things from the other two together.
+That last category is much reduce by the use of a framework, but taking on a framework comes with the cost of making the way things are wired up implicit rather than explicit.

+Where I've seen large Clojure and ClojureScript codebases go astray is in not separating out these three concerns.

 ## Scheming Specs ##